chn555/NAM/README.md

-# NAM
+# NAMA

-The Network Automated Manager is a short script designed to easily set a static ip.
+The Network Automated MAnager is a short script designed to easily set a static ip.
 It detects active network connections and changes them to static connections

 ## Getting Started